pirsch-analytics/docs/content/account/create-an-account.md

 1. visit [pirsch.io/signup](https://pirsch.io/signup)
 2. enter your full name, email address, and confirm that you're human
-3. confirm your email address by clicking on the link inside the mail that has been sent to you
+3. confirm your email address by clicking on the link inside the email that has been sent to you
-4. on the confirmation page, enter your password and accept the [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms)
+4. on the confirmation page, enter your password, and accept the [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms)

 And you're done!
 You can now start adding your first domain and integrate Pirsch into your website.
 Make sure you read our [getting started]({{< ref "get-started/_index.md" >}}) articles.

-## I Didn't Receive the Confirmation Mail
+## I Didn't Receive the Confirmation Email

-In case you didn't receive the confirmation mail, please check your junk inbox, try to sign up again, or send a mail to [support@pirsch.io](mailto:support@pirsch.io), we will then manually activate your account.
+In case you didn't receive the confirmation email, please check your junk inbox, try to sign up again, or send an email to [support@pirsch.io](mailto:support@pirsch.io) and we will get back to you quickly.

 ## Privacy Policy and Terms and Conditions

-Make sure you've read our [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms) before you sign up.
+Make sure you've read our [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms) before signing up.
 You can also read the [privacy article]({{< ref "privacy.md" >}}) to learn more about how we respect the privacy of your visitors.